Email: info@tecplix.com

 • send friend invites to the victim in order to catch them

-• send bogus messages in order to harm the individual being impersonated’s the reputation
+• send bogus messages in order to harm the individual being impersonated’s reputation

 • solicit money/gifts; pretend to have love interests in exchange for money; try to sell fraudulent goods/items